Z3NTL3/ProxyBeast/README.md

     With zero-dependency, we mean that ProxyBeast is ported together with a low level module for all of it's networking requirements.
 Which is a native module and uses zero third party dependency.

     > **Proxifier**<br>
-    A module/library that is especially written to be ported with ProxyBeast, built by our maintainers.<br>
+    A module/library that is especially written to be ported with ProxyBeast, built by our the ProxyBeast authors.<br>
     [Source](https://github.com/z3ntl3/Proxifier)